datadesk/vr-interactives-three-js/README.md

 Just like a film scene, Three.js scenes need lighting.
 You can think of a [DirectionalLight(hexColor, intensity)](http://threejs.org/docs/#Reference/Lights/DirectionalLight) as a spotlight that you can specify the direction of and where it's pointing, while [AmbientLight(hexColor)](http://threejs.org/docs/#Reference/Lights/AmbientLight) is more like the sun - it lights all objects in the scene, regardless of where they're positioned.

 Standing still in a scene isn't very fun, we can't even look around.
 To interact with a scene, we'll need to add controls.
 Controls basically move the camera around the scene according to user inputs.
-The different parameters we use below are specific to the FlyControls we'll be using.
+The different parameters we use below are specific to the FlyControls we'll be using. **Make sure to put this code before the `render()` loop:**

 ```javascript
 // WASD-style movement controls